ycpcs/cs335-spring2023/syllabus/index.md

 Course Description
 ------------------
+There's an old saying, usually attributed to Confucius, that goes something like "Give a man a fish, and you'll feed him for a day.
+Teach a man to fish, and you've fed him for a lifetime".

 The course covers a survey of various cyber security attacks and countermeasures used in network, web, database and application level security.
 Topics include operating systems security, network security, web security, covert channels, and static/dynamic code analysis.
 Lab exercises and projects provide hands-on experience in understanding cyber security attacks and countermeasures.
 These include Cross-site scripting, SQL injection, Buffer Overflow, TCP/IP attacks, Web tracking, and ethical hacking.